 Contact cards, also known as Smart Cards, are plastic cards fitted in an internal chip that can hold more than 100 times the amount of data that a magnetic stripe can hold.
 They are swiped much like a magnetic encoding card and also rewritable.

-card is a card that holds information read through the transfer of microwave frequencies from a chip to the laminated plastic card.
+A contactless card is a card that holds information read through the transfer of microwave frequencies from a chip to the laminated plastic card.
 This mechanization means that the card doesn’t need to be swiped, but just passed nearby the scanning device (between 3-10 cm) and allows for quicker and more efficient access.
 Contactless cards can be used for a variety of applications, depending on the card model, and is common for access security, data storage and encryption.